GCABC123/magnetron-densecap-tensorflow/README.md

 You must display the included stickers/signs (so that it is clearly visible) if you are working with MAGNETRON ™ TECHNOLOGY for the purposes of determining whether you want to purchase a technology license or not.
 This includes but is not limited to public technology displays, trade shows, technology expos, media appearances, Investor events, Computers (exterior), MINDCLOUD STORAGE (e.g server room doors, render farm room doors) etc.

+NOTE: REMEMBER 1 FRAME OF VIDEO (FROM EYE CAMERAS) CAN BE SAVED AS AN IMAGE FILE.